 Composite (plastic) resins are matched to be the same colour as your teeth and therefore used where a natural appearance is desired.
-Composites may not be the ideal material for large fillings as they may chip or wear over time and they can also become stained from coffee, tea or tobacco.
-These fillings last from 3-10 years, if taken proper care of.
+Composite filling may not be the ideal material for large fillings as they may chip or wear over time and they can also become stained from coffee, tea or tobacco.
+These teeth fillings last from 3-10 years, if taken proper care of.

 Porcelain fillings are called inlays or onlays and are produced to order in a lab and then bonded to the tooth by our specialists.
 Porcelain fillings have an essential advantage as they can be matched to the colour of the tooth and resist staining.
 A porcelain restoration generally covers most of the tooth.
 Their cost is similar to gold.

 At Cheadle Village Dental Practice, we offer a range of options to replace parts of a tooth that have been lost through wear and tear, damage or decay.
-After carefully removing the damaged area, our dentist will restore the tooth to its original size and shape by inserting filling material into the cavity.
+Our dentist will remove the decayed area carefully and will restore the tooth to its original size and shape by inserting filling material into the cavity.

 Each filling is moulded to the exact shape of your tooth and is designed to be durable enough to stand up to normal use and to last for many years.
 You can choose between an amalgam, or silvery filling or a composite alternative, which offers an aesthetically pleasing white finish.

 If a cavity is detected during a routine check-up it is advisable to get it filled as soon as possible before it deepens and causes more severe damage or starts to hurt.
 If you are nervous about the procedure we can talk you through it and offer various relaxation options, including sedation and calming techniques.